Nicocoding/INGsheet/README.md

 # INGsheet

-Transform the ING statement to the format desired for the logfile
+Transform the ING statement to the format needed for the logfile